Agnieszka1994/Linux-System-Monitor/README.md

 This repo contains the final project of the 2nd course of the Udacity Nanodegree.

-This project is an interactive Linux process-viewer(similar to the htop) that shows a frequently updated list of the processes running on a computer.
+This is an interactive Linux process-viewer (similar to the htop) that shows a frequently updated list of the processes running on a computer.

 ## Requirements